 - The parents who show up with coffees, bagels or doughnuts cannot help but win over a few fans.

 - Wear clothing that is both comfortable and can get dirty.
+Forget the cute white jeans!
 Dorms can be filthy even on move-in day.

 - Family weekend is a better time to bring the extended family.
 Dorm rooms are small, hot and strewn with packing debris.
 There is no place for family members to sit and your child barely knows their school.
 They will have far more to show and tell grandparents and siblings by October.